jonfroehlich/jonfroehlich.github.io/README.md

 **Forth**, I create `_data/navigation.yml` as instructed [here](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/#starting-fresh)

-**Fifth**, I tried running the site by `bundle exec jekyll serve`
+**Fifth**, I tried running the site by `bundle exec jekyll serve` and it appeard to work.
+Yay!

 # Jekyll Installation (Windows)
+I have tried to get Jekyll installed in Windows in the past and failed.
+I gave it another run the other day and it worked!
+Here are my notes:

 **First**, although this documentation is old, I started with this [Run Jekyll on Windows](https://jekyll-windows.juthilo.com/) guide.
-The first step states to Install Ruby via the [rubyinstaller.org](http://rubyinstaller.org/downloads/) website and then to install the Ruby Devkit; however, the most recent versions of Ruby Installer for Windows also allow you to install the Devkit.
+The first step states to Install Ruby via the [rubyinstaller.org](http://rubyinstaller.org/downloads/) website and then to install the Ruby Devkit; however, the most recent versions of Ruby Installer for Windows also allows you to install the Devkit.
 So, that's what I did.

 **Second**, I then opened `Windows Powershell` and typed `gem install jekyll`: